qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    single: Rule-based renderer; Create a rule
 .. _rule_based_rendering:

-Rule-based rendering
+Rule-based
 ....................

-The |ruleBasedSymbol| :guilabel:`Rule-based Renderer` is used to render all the features from a layer, using rule-based symbols whose aspect reflects the assignment of a selected feature's attribute to a class.
+The |ruleBasedSymbol| :guilabel:`Rule-based` renderer is used to render all the features from a layer, using rule-based symbols whose aspect reflects the assignment of a selected feature's attribute to a class.
 The rules are based on SQL statements.